smokephisticated/smokephisticated/pages/bowls/bowls.md

 Altogether, the Jet Flash is seperated into 7 seperate pieces.
 Outside of the three attachments listed above, the System is shipped with:

-* The pistol grip/percolation chamber - able to hold water for percolation, hosts ergonomic grip for comfort and security
+* **Pistol grip/percolation chamber** - able to hold water for percolation, hosts ergonomic grip for comfort and security

-* Main glass chamber - sends smoke into your lungs at a spiraled angle using three carb holes
+* **Main glass chamber** - sends smoke into your lungs at a spiraled angle using three carb holes

-* Slitted 18.8 mm > 14.5mm 6-slitted diffusing downstem (11cm, length) - adds smooth percolation to your hits when you decide to add water to the Pistol Grip
+* **Slitted 18.8 mm > 14.5mm 6-slitted diffusing downstem** (11cm, length) - adds smooth percolation to your hits when you decide to add water to the Pistol Grip

-* Keck clip - secures both the pistol grip, or the spoon pipe to the Flash Chamber
+* **Keck clip** - secures both the pistol grip, or the spoon pipe to the Flash Chamber

 Plus, The Jet Flash System even ships wtih a secure foam-fitted travel case!